yangliu28/swarm_formation_sim/README.md

 *line_formation_2.py* is similar to the first line formation, except implementing merging method instead of climbing to form the line.

-*loop_formation.py* uses same merging method to form a loop, not aiming for a perfect cicle though.
+*loop_formation.py* uses same merging method to form a loop, not necessarily a round circle though.
+The initial loop starts with a pair, then a triangle.

 ## Run the simulations